-This article originally appeared in the January/February 2002 issue of Seismological Research Letters (Vol. 73, No. 1).
+This article originally appeared in Seismological Research Letters (Vol. 73, No. 1, January/February 2002).

 Aftershocks of the 18 April earthquake were still being felt on 30 August 1906 when Alexander G. McAdie called a meeting to organize what was to become the Seismological Society of America (henceforth abbreviated SSA) (Leuchner, 1908; Byerly, 1964).
 Townley (1922) credits William R. Eckert, a San Francisco engineer, with suggesting to McAdie that a society be formed.
 Thirteen people attended (see Byerly, 1964, for a list of those present).

 George Davidson was elected Chairman of the meeting and George D. Louderback Secretary.
 Davidson appointed a committee of nine to organize the Society.
 A subcommittee composed of Louderback, McAdie, and Joseph N. LeConte drew up articles of incorporation, a constitution, and bylaws.
 These were approved at the first regular meeting of the Society on 20 November 1906.
 Then as today, the Constitution called for a board of twelve directors, who elected a president, three vice-presidents (now only one), a secretary, and a treasurer from among their members.
 The original constitution was reprinted by Byerly (1964).
 The first elected board consisted of Charles Burckhalter, William W. Campbell, Davidson, Charles Derleth, Grove K. Gilbert, Andrew C. Lawson, LeConte, Armin O. Leuschner, Louderback, McAdie, Jerome S. Ricard, and Thomas J. J. See.